Taras Burlak: Rubin

 On 30 January 2014, Lokomotiv Moscow made a transfer agreement with Rubin Kazan and Burlak signed a four-and-a-half-year deal with the Kazan club.

 Krylia Sovetov

 On 16 January 2018, he signed a long-term deal with Krylia Sovetov Samara.

 Arsenal Tula

 On 15 August 2020, he moved to FC Arsenal Tula.

+FC Krasnoye Znamya Noginsk

+In 2022, he transferred to FC Krasnoye Znamya Noginsk, played 6 matches, and then retired from professional football.

 International career

 Burlak made his debut for the Russia national football team on 7 June 2011 in a friendly against Cameroon.